 - How to refinance federal student loans

-Can you refinance your federal student loans?
+Can I refinance my federal student loans?

 Yes, you can refinance federal student loans like most other types of student loans.
 When you refinance a federal student loan, you’ll pay it off with a new private student loan.